Naninovel Scripts

 Felix: Lorem ipsum dolor sit amet.

-Sometimes, you may want to execute a command while revealing (printing) a text message, right after or before a specific character.
+Sometimes, you may want to execute a command while revealing (printing) text message, right after or before specific character.
 For example, an actor would change their appearance (expression) when a specific word is printed or a particular sound effect would be played in reaction to some event described in the midst of a printed message.
-Command inlining feature allows to handle cases like that.
+Command inlining feature allows handling cases like that.

 Felix: Lorem ipsum[char Felix.Happy pos:0.75 wait:false] dolor sit amet, consectetur adipiscing elit.[i]
 Aenean tempus eleifend ante, ac molestie metus condimentum quis.[i][br 2]
 Morbi nunc magna, consequat posuere consectetur in, dapibus consectetur lorem.
 Duis consectetur semper augue nec pharetra.

 Under the hood, generic text lines are parsed into individual commands identified by inline index; text is printed with @print command.
-For example, following generic text line in a naninovel script:
+For example, following generic text line:

 Lorem ipsum[char Felix.Happy pos:75 wait:false] dolor sit amet.